emmanuel-nwogu/DS18B20-Temperature-Sensor/README.md

 The `run` function lets you:
  * choose the delay between each reading
  * pick the file to be written to
- * choose whether to read and write
+ * choose whether to read and write:
    * indefinitely or
    * a definite number of times with this number set with said `run` function.